VladimirMarkelov/todo_lib/README.md

 * `due` - selects all todos with any due date, without due date, a todo with due date within range, or todos which are less than the number of days ahead;
 * `rec` - selects all recurrent todos or all without recurrent flag.
 * `thr` - selects all todos with any threshold date, without threshold date
+* `tmr` - selects all active todos - that have their timers running

 ## Sorting